-(4 lec hrs/wk) 4 credits This course introduces the student to the legal environment of business.
+This course introduces the student to the legal environment of business.
 Students will explore/understand the specific legal issues in conducting business.
-Topics include: The Legal Environment, The Law of Torts, The Law of Contracts, The Law of Sales, Legal Relationship Established in an Agency, Partnership and Corporation and The Law of Real/Personal Property.
-Prerequisite: BA101 with a "C" or better.
+Topics include: The Legal Environment, The Law of Torts, The Law of Contracts, The Law of Sales, Legal Relationship Established in an Agency, Partnership and Corporation, and The Law of Real/Personal Property.